 The USACE, under direction from the U.S. Congress, regulates discharge of dredged and fill material into waters of the United States, including wetlands.
 Although USACE does not issue itself permits for construction activities affecting U.S. water, it must satisfy legal requirements of the Act.
 As a result, a CWA Section 404(b)(1) Analysis was completed for this project and is included as Appendix C - Clean Water Action Section 404(b)(1) Analysis.
-A water quality certification waiver was received by USACE in regard to the Emergency Action on July 10, 2019 for 1.25 million cys of sediment dredge; however, this does not cover the full amount of dredge required by the end of the Emergency Action.
-This waiver can be found as an attachment to Appendix C.
+A water quality certification waiver was received by USACE in regard to the Emergency Action on July 10, 2019 for 1.25 million cys of sediment dredge.
+However, there was an excess of 350,000 cys of dredge.
+The USACE submitted a pre-filing certification meeting request with ODEQ to determine if additional water quality certification would be required.
+As a result of the request, ODEQ indicated the July 10, 2019 waiver covered all dredge and disposal associated with the Emergency Action, as well as any resulting habitat mitigation.
+This waiver can be found as an attachment to Appendix C - Clean Water Act Section 404(b)(1) Analysis.